nikthewik/handbook/README.md

 - [ChatGPT](https://openai.com/blog/chatgpt) - An artificial intelligence
   chatbot (developed by OpenAI), which I mainly used to review some JavaScript code;
+- [Codeium](https://codeium.com/) - An extension for VS Code that provides code autocompletion, search, and chat-based assistance directly within the Visual Studio Code IDE;
 - [Stack Overflow](https://stackoverflow.com/) - A wonderful community where you
   can find a solution to every Front-End Development problem and not only.